rilutham/rilutham.github.io/_posts/2014-10-22-install-telegram-on-fedora-20.md

 [^1]: <https://www.techinasia.com/10-best-secure-messaging-apps>

+This instruction works well on all GNU/Linux distributions.
+{: .notice}

 * Download Telegram for Linux [here](https://tdesktop.com/) (32 bit or 64 bit depends on your machine).
 * Extract file to `/opt` directory.